Issues and Ideas

 The Need for a County Executive

 • The voters of Portage County created the Office of Executive in 2005 because they were tired of county decisions and investments that did not reflect county-wide priorities.
 A county administrator would report to the county board chair, who in turn will tend to focus on the needs and views of voters in his or her own district.
-The County Executive must be independent of the board and put to the test of all Portage County voters every four years.
+A board chair might win their own seat by just a few hundred voters and then be elected chair by the county board by as few as 12 other friends.
+That’s not representative democracy.
+The County Executive must be independent of the board, elected by the majority of voters across the entire county, and put to the test every four years.

 Paid for by Friends of Eric Olson